Qual è il processo passo dopo passo per realizzare prototipi di anime?

 • Detail Accuracy: Compare to references—ensure facial expressions, clothing colors, and weapon shapes match the anime.

-• Funzionalità: Test movable joints (PER ESEMPIO., can Tanjiro’s arm bend 90° without breaking?).
+• Funzionalità: Test movable joints (per esempio., can Tanjiro’s arm bend 90° without breaking?).

 • Qualità della superficie: Check for sanding marks, paint drips, or loose parts.